deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 ![](figures/figures_17_7.png)

-> 🔼 Figure 6 shows four examples of GPT-40's errors in JMMMU, categorized by error type: lack of knowledge, image recognition error, answer rejection, and textual misunderstanding.
+> 🔼 Figure 6 presents four example questions from the JMMMU benchmark to illustrate the four main error categories identified when evaluating LMMs on the benchmark.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Examples from each error type: (a) Lack of Knowledge, where the model does not know the necessary information; (b) Image Recognition Errors, where the model fails to correctly interpret the image; (c) Answer Rejection, where the model rejects to answer; and (d) Textual Misunderstanding, where the response is not aligned with the question.